Zivit/BlueJump/README.md

 # BlueJump
 This is a platforming video game for Linux and Windows platforms.
-This is simple time killer.
+This is a simple time killer.
 ![Game Screenshot](https://github.com/Zivit/BlueJump/blob/master/screenshot.png)

 For Linux users need install sfml libs.